Are you passionate about great pizza and love creating a good experience for guests?

 Responsibilities include shift planning, weekly status meetings, training employees, achieving defined business goals, collaborating with the head chef and sparring with other restaurant managers to improve management, guest satisfaction and working environment.

 Please let us know if you are looking for a Restaurant Manager or Assistant Restaurant Manager.
+We can’t wait to hear from you!

 We currently have no open positions at Pico, but stay tuned – we are constantly updating with new job opportunities.